asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

-# Network analysis of email sender and recipient domains
+# Network analysis of email sender and recipient domains in the Shell papers

 ## Proposed idea